 The Inciting Incident

-What is the inciting incident that sparks a memoir?
-This question might apply to fiction writers too.
-It is any turning point in a life.
-For memoirists, teacher Kaylie Jones says, it's the moment 'the rock came through the window’; the day one's life went ‘careening out of control’.
-The inciting incident is a great … Continue reading The Inciting Incident
+What is the inciting incident that sparks your memoir?
+The question might apply also to fiction writers.
+It is any turning point in a life that changes something towards the remarkable.
+For memoirists, says US teacher Kaylie Jones, it's the moment 'the rock came through the window’; the day one's life went ‘careening out of … Continue reading The Inciting Incident

 The Right to Write